software-mansion/react-native-reanimated/docs/docs/api/hooks/useAnimatedSensor.md

 Properties:
 * `interval: [number | auto]` - interval in milliseconds between shared value updates.
 Pass `'auto'` to select interval based on device frame rate.
 Default: `'auto'`.
 * `iosReferenceFrame: [[IOSReferenceFrame](#iosreferenceframe-enum)]` - reference frame to use on iOS
 * `adjustToInterfaceOrientation: [boolean]` - whether to adjust measurements to the current interface orientation.
 For example, in the landscape orientation axes x and y may need to be reversed when drawn on the screen.
-It depends on the use case, so it's `false` by default.
+It's `true` by default.

 #### `IOSReferenceFrame: [enum]`
 `IOSReferenceFrame` is an enum describing reference frame to use on iOS.
 It follows Apple's [documentation](https://developer.apple.com/documentation/coremotion/cmattitudereferenceframe).
 Default: `XArbitraryCorrectedZVertical`.
 Possible values: